 The new Indian VOC does not have any deletions, so it may ‘autocorrect’ itself, and if this happens, this strain won’t last long in the population.
 But it could still cause a sudden rise in the number of cases – perhaps even exceeding the first wave.
-Put differently, the second wave may be stronger than the first one but the causative virus but it may not become a wild virus.
+Put differently, the second wave may be stronger than the first one but the causative virus may not become a wild virus.
 It is likely to be country-specific and not spread around the world.

 Thus far, the Indian government has denied the presence of a new lineage of viruses consisting of these two mutations (L452R and E484Q).
 However, the amount of genetic sequencing in India has been quite inadequate, so we are not in a position to confirm whether the new VOC has reached epidemiologically significant proportions.
 The bottomline is that as new variants emerge, we need to do a lot of sequencing and vaccine studies to understand their significance.

 In the absence of widespread real-time genomic surveillance, it is also difficult to conclusively prove the exact culprit.
 But going by phenotypic data, it seems like the B.1.1.7 variant could be an important driving force.
 Scientists already know that B.1.1.7 is 70% more transmissible and 60% more lethal than its predecessor strain but has minimal immune evasion.
 Thus far, the new wave has also been characterised by high infectivity and low mortality; but we could still witness a rise in the number of deaths if variant becomes more prevalent, as has happened in the UK.